Category: Tomatoes

 The votes are in!
 2021 will mark the 2nd Annual Dallas Tomato Trials, a crowd-sourced test of heirloom tomato variety performance in North Texas.
 It also marks the first year that variety selection was made open to public voting.
 Many thanks to all those who participated in the voting process!

-Published on: November 20, 2020 Written by: Callie Works-Leary Comments: 0
+Published: November 20, 2020 Author: Callie Works-Leary Comments: 0

 Vote For The 2021 Dallas Tomato Trial Varieties